-The next objective in the diabetes project is to select a drug candidate in 2019 and our aim is to advance the preclinical work to begin preparations for a Phase I study planned to commence at the start of 2020.
+Follicum selected a drug candidate in 2019 and our aim is to advance the preclinical work to begin preparations for a phase I study planned to commence in 2020.
 The goal is to run a diabetes project that is attractive to global partners.

 Participation in an international diabetes project